patriciabt/gatherpress/readme.md

 ## Installation

+### From the WordPress.org plugin repository
+1. Install it in your WordPress instance: go to WP Admin Plugins > Add new plugin.
+Search for `gatherpress`.
+Once found, click `Install`.
+2. Activate the plugin.

+### From the file downloaded from our GitHub repository
 1. Download the plugin: you'll find the latest release on the GatherPress GitHub repository, under [Releases](https://github.com/GatherPress/gatherpress/releases) > Assets and download `gatherpress.zip`.
 2. Install it in your WordPress instance: go to WP Admin Plugins > Add new plugin.
 Choose the `gatherpress.zip` file you just downloaded.
 3. Activate the plugin.